tedeh/jayson/README.md

 * `http request` Emitted when the client has just created a HTTP request.
 First argument is an instance of `http.ClientRequest`
 * `http response` Emitted when the client has received an HTTP response.
 First argument is an instance of `http.IncomingMessage` and second argument an instance of `http.ClientRequest`.
 * `http error` Emitted when the underlying stream emits `error`.
 First argument is the error.
+* `http timeout` Emitter when the underlying stream emits `timeout`.
+When emitted, it will automatically cause the request to abort.

 It is possible to pass a string URL as the first argument.
 The URL will be run through [url.parse][nodejs_docs_url_parse].
 Example: